 In order to achieve these objectives, regulatory and own capital limit requirements are an integral part of the annual planning cycle.
-Within the scope of this planning, we project the available capital and capital requirements over a planning horizon of four years.
+Within the scope of this planning, we project the available capital and capital requirements.
 As part of the planning process, stress tests are done in order to ensure that ERV Nordic will be able to fulfil its capital obligation if something unforeseen occurs.